 Students may repeat any college-level course once without specific authorization.
-To repeat a college-level course more than once, a student must have the approval of the Dean of Student Services or their designee.
+To repeat a college-level course more than once, a student must have the approval of Advising and Counseling.
 Courses in which students have received grades of W, AU, or P are not included in counting repeated courses.